chipamwenya/Wolf-Studios-Automation-System/README.md

 - **Scalability:**
   As Wolf Studios grows, the system can easily handle increased inquiry volumes and financial data, supporting long-term business expansion.

+- **Dual Webhook Triggers**
+  Leveraging dual webhook triggers enables simultaneous processing of notifications and document creation.
+This means that while one webhook instantly alerts the team via Google Chat, the other triggers the automated creation of a contract document via Make.com.
+The result is a more robust, reliable, and efficient workflow that ensures every approved inquiry is both promptly communicated and seamlessly processed.

 ---

 ## Conclusion